QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 NLsolve.jl
 ------------------

-The package `NLsolve.jl <https://github.com/JuliaNLSolvers/NLsolve.jl/>`_ provides functions to solve for multivariate systems of equations and fixed-points
+The `NLsolve.jl <https://github.com/JuliaNLSolvers/NLsolve.jl/>`_ package provides functions to solve for multivariate systems of equations and fixed points

-From the documentation, to solve for a system of equations without providing a jacobian
+From the documentation, to solve for a system of equations without providing a Jacobian

 .. code-block:: julia